-14.3 Graduation
+14.2 Graduation

-All students who achieve an award are eligible to attend both the Wrexham Glyndŵr University 's graduation ceremony and the Bloomsbury Institute's ceremony.
+All students who achieve an award are eligible to attend the University of Northampton's graduation ceremony.
+Please visitnorthampton.ac.uk/ student-life/graduation/ for more information.

 Please note: Attendance at any graduation ceremony is subject to achieving all credits and in time for them to be ratified at the Boards.
 If your results are not ratified in time for a particular ceremony, you may not be able to attend.